Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-genomics-with-R-&-bioconductor-III.md

 writeXStringSet(ctcf_seqs, file=paste0(peak_dir, "CTCF-peaks-resized.fa"))
 ```

-After you write the file, go to your the bash command line and have a look at your FASTA file to confirm it looks correct.
+After you write the file, go to your the UNIX command line and have a look at your FASTA file to confirm it looks correct.

-**Note:** As we have discussed before, there are several other ways you could have performed this task outside of the functionality implemented by *BioStrings* and *BSGenome*.
-The major advantage of performing this analysis in R/Bioconductor is that you do not need to host any large reference genome files locally except for installing the *BSGenome* packages, functionality from other Bioconductor packages can be utilized (such as how we used the *GRanges* `resize()` function above), and you can easily leverage the other functionality for sequence operations available in *BioStrings* (of which there are many).
+**Note:** There are  other ways you could have performed this task outside of the functionality implemented by BioStrings and BSGenome.
+The major advantage of performing this analysis in R/Bioconductor is that you can leverage the methods and object classes implemneted in BioStrings, BSGenome, GRanges, and other Bioconductor packages for your analysis.

-If you did have direct access to the reference genome locally and other functionality in Bioconductor wasn't a priority for you, you could perform this analysis at the command line in bash with [*bedtools*](https://bedtools.readthedocs.io/en/latest/) and its `getfasta` tool, which allows you to extract sequences from a BED/GTF/VCF file and export them to a FASTA file.
+If you did not require R/Bioconductor functionality for further analysis, you could perform a similar analysis on the UNIX command line with [*bedtools*](https://bedtools.readthedocs.io/en/latest/) and its `getfasta` tool, which allows you to extract sequences from a BED/GTF/VCF file and export them to a FASTA file.
+Ofcourse, this do mean you would need to have a copy of the reference genome available to you.

 ---

 #### OPTIONAL SECTION:
 #### Using *BioStrings* without *BSGenome*

-It is also worth noting that *BioStrings* can be used independently from *BSGenome* with any set of sequences you are able to define in your R environment as an *XString* or *XStringSet* class object.
+BioStrings can be used independently from BSGenome with any set of sequences you are able to define in your R environment as an *XString* or *XStringSet* class object.
 For example, perhaps you are studying the *Amphimedon queenslandica*, a marine sponge organism native to the Great Barrier Reef, and want to explore some basic features of its coding sequences.

 <p align="center">
 <img src="../figures/Amphimedon_queenslandica_adult.png" title="xxxx" alt="context"